 Digital transformation is becoming more important due to advance technologies that allow a scenario where companies can optimize their processes and improve the user experience by digitizing many of their processes.
-The centralized signature, or signature in the cloud, is a clear example of this.
+The centralized signature, or cloud signature, is a clear example of this.
 We’ll tell you.

-The centralized signature or electronic signature in the cloud, was born to satisfy the needs of usability that had been demanded since it has begun to work in environments where it is necessary mobility and technological neutrality to give the opportunity to be able to be operative while we move, being able to operate with the same efficiency from the mobile, tablet or pc.
+The centralized signature or cloud eSignature was born to satisfy the needs of usability that had been demanded since it has begun to work in environments where mobility and technological neutrality is necessary to give the opportunity to be able to be operative while we move, being able to operate with the same efficiency from the mobile, tablet or pc.

 There are different types of digital signature, but the one that is more rigorous in the European framework and therefore is more secure is the qualified firm.
 It is the signature with digital certificate, which must be issued by a qualified Provider of trusted services.
 The regulation takes a very important step, opening the legal door to the so-called “remote signature”: